jaydon2020/AGL-Documentation/docs/04_Developer_Guides/10_Board_Specific_Guide/04_Raspberry_Pi/02_Camera_setup.md

 gstreamer pipeline, instead of relaying on waylandsink to create one for you, in a programmatic fashion.

-## Display setup on RPi4

-This assumes that you'll be using the Raspberry Pi 7'' display.
-Installation can be found at [Rpi Display page](https://www.raspberrypi.com/documentation/accessories/display.html).

-If booting over the network, the dtb should already contain the ft5406 dtb, while booting over sd-card the following show be in the /boot/config.txt
-file:

-	dtoverlay=rpi-ft5406-overlay

-Once the board boots up, you should get a rainbow like effect and afterwards booting up would display debug scrolling over.
-You'll need to adjust the orientation as the 800x480 is in portrait.
-Edit /etc/xdg/weston/weston.ini and add a new output entry, like the following:

-	[output]
-	name=DSI-1
-	transform=90

-Note that for the Qt platform, the homescreen application, together with the other demo applications, is tailored specifically for a 1080p display and it will display incorrectly on such a smaller display.

 ## Testing out video camera without a real device

 While the above requires having a real video camera device, one can use out the [vivid module](https://docs.kernel.org/admin-guide/media/vivid.html?highlight=vivid#the-virtual-video-test-driver-vivid) to try out your custom application or just testing out camera functionality in AGL.

-You should normally have the module present, not loaded, for either **rpi4** or for **h3ulcb** boards.
+You should normally have the module present, not loaded, for **rpi4** boards.
 Load the module, like in the following command:

 	modprobe vivid allocators=0x1